The Planet N*cp product IMPORTANCE

 Tmean.moon = 220 K

-It is obvious that Earth’s higher rotational spin and Earth’s higher surface specific heat make Earth a warmer than Moon planet.
+It is obvious that Earth’s higher rotational spin and Earth’s higher surface specific heat make Earth on average a warmer than Moon planet.

 Moon, compared to Earth, receives almost 30 % more solar energy